VacSIM: Learning Effective Strategies for COVID-19 Vaccine Distribution using Reinforcement Learning: Methods:

-The Contextual Bandits algorithm is an extension of the \textit{multi-armed bandits} approach \cite{collier_deep_2018} which contextualizes the choice of the bandit to its current environment.
-This serves to circumvent the problem where a multi-armed bandit may simply end up playing the same action multiple times even though the environment (context) may have changed, thus getting stuck at a sub-optimal condition.
-Contextual Bandits play an action based on its current context, given a corresponding reward, hence are more relevant to real-world environments such as the vaccine distribution problem attacked in this work.
-Given, for time $t$ = 1...n, a set of contexts C and a set of possible actions X and reward/payoffs P are defined.
-At a particular instant, based on a context \(c_t \in C\), an action \(x_t \in X\) is chosen and a reward or a payoff \(p_t = \mathnormal{f}(c_t, x_t)\) is obtained. \textit{Regret}\cite{riquelme_deep_2018} is a conceptual function to understand and optimize the performance of the Bandits problem.
-Since we don’t know if an action played was the most ‘reward-fetching’, rewards against all actions that can be played are sampled, and the difference between the action chosen and the action against the maximum reward is defined as ‘regret’.
+The Loss function or \textit{Regret}\cite{riquelme_deep_2018} is a conceptual function to understand and optimize the performance of the Bandits problem.
+Since we don’t know if an action played was the most ‘reward-fetching’, rewards against all the actions that can be played are sampled, and the difference between the action chosen and the action against the maximum reward is defined as ‘regret’.
 Therefore, minimizing regret achieves the goal of maximizing reward.
+The total regret we might have by not selecting the optimal action up to the time step \textit{T}:

+Thus, a multi-armed bandit algorithm returns the best set of actions, provided the context is fixed.
+However, a multi-armed bandit algorithm does not account information from the changing context, a common occurrence in real-world scenarios such as the evolving pandemic.
+Therefore the agents may end up playing the same action multiple times even though the context may have changed, thus getting stuck at a sub-optimal condition.
+To circumvent this problem, Contextual Bandits algorithm is proposed which contextualizes the choice of the bandit to its current environment.
+Contextual Bandits, represented as a tuple ⟨Action($A$),Context($C$),Reward($R$)⟩, play an action based on its current context, given a corresponding reward, hence are more relevant to real world environments such as the vaccine distribution problem addressed in this work.
+Given, for time $t$ = 1...n, a set of contexts \(C\) and a set of possible actions \(A\) and reward/payoffs \(R\) are defined.
+At a particular instant, based on a context \(c_t \in C\), an action \(a_t \in A\) is chosen and a reward or a payoff

-For an optimal action \(x^* \in X\) such that the expectation of reward against this action is maximum, \(p^* = max_{{x_t}\in X}( E(p \mid x_t) )\), the regret and \textit{cumulative regret} can be expressed as \(Z = [p^* - E(p \mid x_t) ]\) and \(Z^* = \sum_{t=1}^n Z\) respectively.
-Contextual Bandits model was implemented using the Python Package of Vowpal Wabbit\cite{noauthor_vowpal_nodate}.
+is obtained.
+For an optimal action \(a^* \in A\) such that the expectation of reward against this action is maximum,